stuvusIT/dirty_scripts/README.md

 #### `disable_vms.sh`

 A script which list and modifies disabled VMs.
 VMs listed in `/etc/xen/disabled_vms.txt`.
 You can execute this script right inside this repository.

+#### `reboot_hypervisor.sh`

+Helper script to close all services using the serial port our hypervisor is attached to and to execute `reboot_hypervisor.expect`.
+This invoked by `reboot.sh`, don't execute it directly.

+#### `reboot_hypervisor.expect`

+Helper script to enter the luks password.
+This script is invoked by `reboot_hypervisor.sh` which is used by `reboot.sh` and should never be executed directly by the user.